lighscent/desktop.engineer/README.md

 When managing server infrastructure, security and speed are critical. **desktop.engineer** is built with strict privacy and utility in mind:

-- **Zero-Trust & 100% Local:** No backend, no API calls, no analytics.
-Everything (including SSH key and password generation) happens entirely within your browser.
+- **Zero-Trust & 100% Local:** No backend, no analytics, no tracking.
+Everything (including SSH key and password generation) happens entirely within your browser — the only exception is the IP Lookup tool, which queries the free [freeipapi.com](https://freeipapi.com) API (no API key, no data stored).
 - **Offline Ready (PWA):** Install it once, use it anywhere.
-Thanks to service workers, the toolkit remains fully functional even when you're stuck in a datacenter with no internet access.
+Thanks to service workers, the toolkit remains fully functional even when you're stuck in a datacenter with no internet access — with the exception of IP Lookup, which requires a connection.
 - **Bilingual:** Fully translated in English and French.

 ---